nicolas-sarramagna/is-it-worth-the-time/README.md

 Fill the infos in the sections : **Step 1**, **Step 2** and **Step 3** and see the results in the section **Gain in time** and in the **graph**.

 The section **Parameters** can be use to configure your working rates.

+Immediate refresh : take care onChange and onKeyUp events.